BROKLab/brok-monorepo/README.md

 3. Get yourself wallets for all enviroments (can create a wallet which contains a seed with `pnpm task utils:seed`)
 4. Update .evn varibles in all packages with your endpoints and seeds.
 5. Fund wallets on blockchain you are targeting.
+--- Make code changes
+1. Create new version of @brok/sdk & @brok/captable with `pnpm task publish`
+2. Publish new version of @brok/sdk & @brok/captable with `pnpm task publish:commit`
+3. Deploy new version of theGraph `pnpm deploy:graph [ENV]`
+4. Deploy new version of demo-server `deploy:update:server [ENV]`
+5. Deploy new version of demo-frontend `deploy:update:frontend [ENV]`

 ## Deployment
 - SDK [NPM](https://www.npmjs.com/package/@brok/sdk)
 - Captable [NPM](https://www.npmjs.com/package/@brok/captable)